cogent3/ensembldb3/doc/query_ensembl.rst

     GCTGAGAAAAT...
     >>> assert str(nsyn_variant.seq) in nsyn_variant.Alleles, str(nsyn_variant.seq)

 As a standard feature, ``Variation`` within a specific interval can also be obtained.
-Using the ``brca2`` gene region instance created above, we can find all the genetic variants using the ``Variants`` property of genome regions.
+Using the ``brca2`` gene region instance created above, we can find all the genetic variants using the ``variants`` property of genome regions.
 We use this example to also demonstrate the ``PeptideAlleles`` and ``TranslationLocation`` attributes. ``PeptideAlleles`` is the amino-acid variation resulting from the nucleotide variation while ``TranslationLocation`` is the position in the translated peptide of the variant.
 If a variant does not affect protein coding sequence (either it's not exonic or it's a synonymous variant) then these properties have the value ``None``.
 We illustrate their use.

 .. doctest::

-    >>> for variant in brca2.Variants:
+    >>> for variant in brca2.variants:
     ...     if variant.PeptideAlleles is None:
     ...         continue
     ...     print variant.PeptideAlleles, variant.TranslationLocation